dreamfactorysoftware/df-docker/README.md

 ## 3) Copy .env file to df-docker directory
 The application looks for a `.env` file to read its configuration.
 You can find an example [here](https://github.com/dreamfactorysoftware/dreamfactory/blob/master/.env-dist)
 Copy the file, adjust the settings to your needs and save as `.env`.
-When starting the container you have to add the file to the container using the option `-v /PATH_TO_ENV_FILE:/opt/dreamfactory/.env`.

-## 4) Build containers
+## 4) Build images
 `sudo docker-compose build`

 ## 5) Start containers